Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/03. Resourceful Routing & Reading Errors/README.md

 1. Read and interpret errors to find out your next step (google them!)
 1. Use the native JavaScript `debugger` function

-## Demo: Giphy Api (Final) 20 min
-	- .gitignore
-	- User-Centered Development

 ## Giphy Feedback Tips

 - Indentation, Indentation, Indentation
 - Breaking with no search term
 - Commenting out unused code
 - Git init inside of project directory
 - Not following convention (rare)

 ## Routing